-Before you just place any old photo into an online course or informational web site, it’s a good idea to think about whether a realistic graphic is required.
-And if so, how much realism will be most effective?
+Before you just place any old photo into an online course or informational web site, it’s a good idea to think about whether a realistic graphic will be effective.
+And if so, how much realism is needed?

-By realism, I mean how well a graphic appears to be a successful copy of its referent.
+By realism, I mean the degree to which an image is a successful copy of its referent.
 A common assumption is that more realism corresponds to greater comprehension.
-But this assumption is not based on fact.
-Surprisingly, a lot of research points to the opposite; realistic graphics are frequently not as effective as those with reduced realism.
+Although that seems intuitive, this assumption is not based on fact.
+Realistic graphics, are often not as effective as those with reduced realism.

 The Realism Continuum

 One way to think about realism is in terms of fidelity, or how much an image resembles something recognizable.
 On a continuum, visuals with the highest fidelity are photographs in full and natural color and photorealistic 3-D renderings.
-You can tell when a graphic is high-fidelity, because you will see a lot of detail, depth, shadow, texture, and nuance of color that nearly replicates what we you see in the physical environment.
-In the image below, the photo on the left has the greatest fidelity.
+You can tell when a graphic is high-fidelity, because you will see a lot of detail, depth, shadow, texture and nuance of color that nearly replicates what we you see in the physical environment.
+In the image below, the photo at the top has the greatest fidelity.

 On the other end of the continuum are visuals with low fidelity, such as line drawings, silhouettes, and icons.
-Low-fidelity images use fewer visual elements and qualities that resemble a recognizable object.
+Low-fidelity images use fewer visual attributes and qualities that resemble a recognizable object.
+They may have less color, a flatter appearance and less visual noise.
 Reducing realism reduces the fidelity of the image.
-The line drawing on the right is a low-fidelity image.
+The line drawing and silhouette above are at the low-fidelity range of the continuum.

 Low-fidelity Graphics and Learning

 Low-fidelity graphics can be more effective for learning when you need to:

 - Provide an explanation to people with limited knowledge of the content

 - Focus only on essential details